nix-community/cache-nix-action/README.md

 * Fix zstd not working for windows on gnu tar in issues.
 * Allowing users to provide a custom timeout as input for aborting download of a cache segment using an environment variable `SEGMENT_DOWNLOAD_TIMEOUT_MINS`.
 Default is 10 minutes.
 * New actions are available for granular control over caches - [restore](restore/action.yml) and [save](save/action.yml).
-* Support cross-os caching as an opt-in feature.
-See [Cross OS caching](./tips-and-workarounds.md#cross-os-cache) for more info.
 * Added option to fail job on cache miss.
 See [Exit workflow on cache miss](./restore/README.md#exit-workflow-on-cache-miss) for more info.
 * Fix zstd not being used after zstd version upgrade to 1.5.4 on hosted runners
 * Added option to lookup cache without downloading it.